alisa-yar/Linktree-Alternative/README.md

 1. line 4 - text color
 2. line 12 - your backround image

-## Backround image
-You can change backround to color instead of using an image.
-You can find your wanted color code here: https://www.color-hex.com
-### Backround Color:
-background-color: #7e65f5;
-### Gradient Backround Color
-background-image:linear-gradient(#e8e0ff,#7e65f5);

 ## Where to host your website?
 Github Pages: https://pages.github.com
 Netlify: https://netlify.app